-Pyrmont Peninsula is a varied and vibrant place: a cultural and entertainment destination, a centre for innovation and jobs for the future, and a place where people love to live.
+Pyrmont Peninsula has 7 sub-precincts that make it a varied and vibrant place.
+It’s a cultural and entertainment destination, a centre for innovation and jobs for the future, and a place where people love to live.

-The Pyrmont Peninsula Place Strategy provides a 20-year framework that identifies areas that can accommodate future growth in Darling Island, Blackwattle Bay, Tumbalong Park and Ultimo sub-precincts, while enabling more gradual growth in the Pirrama, Pyrmont Village and Wentworth Park sub-precincts.
+The Pyrmont Peninsula Place Strategy is a 20-year framework.
+It identifies areas that can accommodate future growth in the Darling Island, Blackwattle Bay, Tumbalong Park and Ultimo sub-precincts, while enabling more gradual growth in the Pirrama, Pyrmont Village and Wentworth Park sub-precincts.

 The place strategy aims to unlock new jobs, new opportunities and a vibrant 24-hour culture.
 It includes protection for sunlight access, heritage and local character, as well as safeguards to ensure infrastructure is delivered alongside development.

-With the Pyrmont Peninsula Place Strategy finalised in 2020, we have been working with the City of Sydney, state government agencies and key site landowners on plans for the sub-precincts.
+Since the place strategy was finalised in 2020, we have been working with the City of Sydney, state government agencies and key site landowners on plans for the sub-precincts.

-The master plans build on the priorities set out in the place strategy and provide high-level guidance on how the 7 sub-precincts could develop over the next 20 years to create unique and liveable places.
+The master plans build on the priorities set out in the place strategy.
+The plans give high-level guidance on how the sub-precincts could develop over the next 20 years to create unique and liveable places.

-A State Environmental Planning Policy (SEPP) has amended Sydney Local Environmental Plan 2012 to change planning controls to allow:
+A state environmental planning policy has amended Sydney Local Environmental Plan 2012 to allow:

-- the new Pyrmont metro station, including a 110m tower above one station entrance (37-69 Union Street) and a second station entrance (26-32 Pyrmont Bridge Road)
+- the new Pyrmont Metro station, including a 110-m tower above one station entrance (37 to 69 Union Street) and a second station entrance (26 to 32 Pyrmont Bridge Road)

-- a 105m six-star hotel, a new theatre, and rooftop dining and event space at The Star Casino (20-80 Pyrmont Street)
+- a 105-m, 6-star hotel, a new theatre, and a rooftop dining and event space at The Star Casino (20 to 80 Pyrmont Street)

-- an Indigenous residential college and associated education facilities for the University of Technology, Sydney in Harris Street (622-632, 634-642 and 644-644A Harris Street Ultimo).
+- an Indigenous residential college and associated education facilities for the University of Technology, Sydney in Harris Street (622 to 632, 634 to 642 and 644 to 644A Harris Street Ultimo).

-A Special Infrastructure Contribution (SIC) scheme will deliver up to $280 million to help pay for the new Pyrmont Metro station.
+A special infrastructure contribution scheme will deliver up to $280 million to help pay for the new Pyrmont Metro station.

 What happens next

-A key focus is ensuring growth and change can be accommodated in a way that is balanced with local character, heritage and amenity.
+We want to ensure growth and change can be balanced with local character, heritage and amenity.